momid3/TraDeep/README.md

 ```

 2. Create a new module (file -> new -> module).
 Let's call it `ParserRules`.
-3. Add dependency to TraDeep and Kotlin KSP and add `JitPack` as repository in your new module.
+3. Add dependency on TraDeep and Kotlin KSP and add `JitPack` as repository in your new module.

 ```kotlin
 plugins {